 One person, without reading a word of The Discovery as it hadn’t been published, attacked me on social media (she didn’t attack my partner Robert Goodman, but trust me, if she wasn’t so focused on the target that she placed on my back she would have).
 I hate to say it, but there are so many people on social media today that jump at the opportunity to destroy books, films, actors, singers, sports figures, and normal people, that it is unbelievable.
 These people are bent upon attacking.
 Yep, that’s right.
 This person and others often don’t know what the bleep they’re talking about, but they are up front and center in their desire to bad-mouth anything that catches their fancy (or should I say their sexist or racist upbringing). … I guess that this is the new American way.
 If yes, what a sad future our children face.

 Are these people human beings?
 I’m chuckling, for this isn’t a valid question.
 Moreover, you don’t want to hear my answer to this question.
 Heck, I guess I just answered it.
 No, they aren’t.
 They are just like some of the cretins that run for election nowadays.
 What happened to “I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all.”?

 (I have a lot to say about the above quote, but it should have a blog all to itself.)

 Most of these people I don’t know, but some are acquaintances or perhaps friends at one time (but, alas, they are no longer, or most likely never were).
-This is one of the major lessons that I have learned in life—that it consists of constant change, … and most importantly that heinous people who attack without knowledge of subject matter are not human beings. … What is to come?
-Don’t know, but it won’t be in this blog.
+This is one of the major lessons that I have learned in life—that it consists of constant change, … and most importantly that heinous people who attack without any knowledge of the subject matter they want to destroy are not human beings. … What is to come?
+I don’t know, but it won’t be in this blog.